FISCAL Technologies Limited – Master Terms and Conditions

 FISCAL shall not make any public statement concerning the Personal Data breach without the prior written consent of the Customer.

-9.15 Records and Right to Audit – FISCAL shall maintain complete and accurate records and information to demonstrate FISCAL’s compliance with this GDPR Agreement and the Data Protection Laws, including a record of processing (where applicable), and allow for and contribute to audits by the Customer or the designated auditors of the Customer upon receiving prior reasonable notice in writing.
+9.15 Records and Right to Audit – FISCAL shall maintain complete and accurate records and information to demonstrate FISCAL’s compliance with this Master Agreement and the Data Protection Laws, including a record of processing (where applicable), and allow for and contribute to audits by the Customer or the designated auditors of the Customer upon receiving prior reasonable notice in writing.
 If FISCAL reasonably believes that any instruction given by the Customer pursuant to this Clause 9.15 will infringe the Data Protection Laws or any other Applicable Data Laws, FISCAL will immediately inform the Customer of this in writing.

 9.16 Return/Deletion – FISCAL shall promptly and securely delete all Personal Data, whether manual or electronic (at no cost to the Customer):-